-Our meetings are at 7pm at the United Methodist Church.
+Our meetings start at 7pm at the United Methodist Church.
 We’re at the Wesley Building.
 The address for the UMC is 1515 Fredericks Ave, San Luis Obispo.
-Click here for a map.

 General Information on our Meetings and Public Talks: